-The German shepherd is a dog famous for its bravery, loyalty and intelligence.
+The German shepherd dog (GSD) is famous for its bravery, loyalty and intelligence.

-Other than that, the GSD (German Shepherd Dog) claims the third position, after the poodle and the Border collie, when it comes to the Einstein of dogs.
+Other than that, the GSD claims the third position, after the poodle and the Border collie, when it comes to the Einstein of dogs.

 Besides having such characters, the German shepherd is not for everyone.
 For example, a German shepherd dog should not be your popular choice of pet in case you practice a sedentary lifestyle.
 This breed has high energy levels, thus requiring regular exercises.

 However, there is one question, not even the fairest of all pet owners can answer.
 How many puppies do German shepherds have?

 From my experience, the number of puppies a female German shepherd can have is not fixed, as it can vary between 1 to 15 puppies.

 However, after a gestation period of 63 days, most female GSDs bear an average of eight puppies.
 The male puppy is always the first to pop out (sorry ladies, men first).

 What’s more, the puppies are born helpless, and they solely depend on their mothers.
 Did you know the puppies are born with their eyes closed?
 Yes, however, they open their eyes when they reach the age of one week.